Tencent/DepthCrafter/README.md

 ## 🎥 Visualization
 We provide demos of unprojected point cloud sequences, with reference RGB and estimated depth videos.
-Please refer to our [project page](https://depthcrafter.github.io) for more details.
+For more details, please refer to our [project page](https://depthcrafter.github.io).

 https://github.com/user-attachments/assets/62141cc8-04d0-458f-9558-fe50bc04cc21